ICTU/sonar/README.md

 # ICTU SonarQube container image

-A SonarQube container image with plugins, profiles and configuration used at ICTU
+A SonarQube container image with plugins, profiles and configuration used at ICTU.

+This project provides two SonarQube editions on [Docker Hub](https://hub.docker.com/r/ictu/sonar/tags):

+* Community Edition (tagged version)
+* Developer Edition (tagged version with `-developer` suffix)

 ## Creating a new quality profile